angband/angband/docs/birth.rst

   capable of learning all but the most powerful spells.
 Because a ranger is really a dual class character, more experience is required for him to advance.
 A ranger has good stealth, good perception, good searching, a good saving throw, and is good with magical devices.
-His primary stats are strength, intelligence and dexterity.
+Their primary stats are strength, intelligence and dexterity.

 .. _Paladin: